bobthemighty/talk-eventbridge-is-so-hot/content.md

 ## Event-Driven Architecture and Domain Driven Design

-We use _domain events_ to model the steps in a workflow, and translate those directly to EventBridge events.
+We use .serif[domain events] to model the steps in a workflow, and translate those directly to EventBridge events.

-* Within a service, teams use _any integration technique they like_.
+* Within a service, teams use .serif[any integration technique they like].
-* Between services, teams are encouraged to _prefer events for integration_.
+* Between services, teams are encouraged to .serif[prefer events for integration].

 ---
 # How we use Eventbridge at Cazoo